Supporting You on Campus

 The Mellon Mays Undergraduate Fellowship Program seeks to remedy the serious shortage of faculty of color in higher education.
 Mellon Mays Fellows demonstrate promise as future college professors, and receive significant benefits.

-The Richard Rubin Scholar Mentoring Program offers mentoring, internship funding, and enrichment opportunities for first-generation, low-income, and students of color.
+The Richard Rubin Scholar Mentoring Program offers mentoring, internship funding, and enrichment opportunities for first-generation and low-income students.

 We have equitable study abroad policies.
-Off-campus study (domestic and international) programs cost the same for all students, so if you are from a low-income background, your study abroad options aren’t limited to low-cost programs.
+Global Engagement (domestic and international) programs cost the same for all students, so if you are from a low-income background, your study abroad options aren’t limited to low-cost programs.
 In addition, Swarthmore provides additional funding for plane tickets, meals, and local transportation abroad.

-If you are an undocumented college student, you will find support from a member of the dean's office staff, who provides resources that are specific to your situation.
+If you are an undocumented college student, you will find support from a member of the Student Affairs Division staff, who provides resources that are specific to your situation.